ansonphong/buckyball/readme.md

   - Adjust as necessary to maintain balance.

 - **Flat Bottom Surface**:
-  - Ensure the base pentagons and hexagons are aligned to create a flat bottom.
+  - Ensure the base panels are aligned to create a flat bottom.
   - May require trimming the bottom edges of base panels.

 - **Final Tightening**: